martinescardo/HoTTEST-Summer-School/Agda/HITs/Solutions5.lagda.md

 mult-unit-r = S1-elim _ (refl _) (PathOver-endo≡ ((∙unit-l _) ∙ (S1-rec-loop-1 ∙ (λ≡β _ _ ∙ refl _)) ))
 ```

-# Rest of suspensions
+# Suspensions and the 2-point circle

-Postulate the computation rules for the non-dependent susp-rec
+(⋆) Postulate the computation rules for the non-dependent susp-rec and
+declare rewrites for the point reduction rules on the point constructors.
 ```
 postulate
   Susp-rec-north : {l : Level} {A : Type} {X : Type l}